Brandon Rowton is running to bring transparency, accountability, and provide a real listening ear to Ward 9 residents.

 Focused on a long-term plan and a sustainable outlook for our school system.

-Reforming teacher and student guidelines and regulations — with input from every party involved, not just central administration.
+Reforming teacher and student guidelines with input from every party — not just central administration.

 Families deserve to know where every dollar goes.
-I'll work to ensure our ward has full visibility into how its money is spent.
+Full visibility into how Ward 9's money is spent.

-I support reforming our school lunch program so every student feels comfortable and cared for in their school environment.
+Reforming our school lunch program so every student feels comfortable and cared for.

 A steady, transparent approach to leadership — starting day one.